Gyaru: Appearance

-Sometimes to increase the size and appearance of the eyes, a white, silver or highlighted colored eye shadow would be applied to the inner or outer corners, and the lower lashline of the eye.
-This is to make the eyes appear larger or to contour them to elongate the eye of the sclera.
+Sometimes to increase the size and appearance of the eyes, a white, silver, or highlighted colored eye shadow would be applied to the inner or outer corners and the lower lashline of the eye.
+This is to make the eyes appear larger or to contour them to elongate the sclera of the eye.
 Conversely, it is sometimes said in online Hepburn communities that white eyeshadow applied to the extremities of the lower lash line can be frowned upon, as it creates a cosplay-like appearance.
+It is also seen in the makeup application of Hepburn that a touch or a small triangle is applied with black eyeliner in the inner corner of the eyes.